 This is an area which shows how vulnerable we are to people with bad intentions.
-Remember to choose your friends carefully, don't post pictures you wouldn't want your parents to see, and do not even meet someone in real life unless you're absolutely sure they are who they claim to be.
+Remember to choose your friends carefully, don't post pictures you wouldn't want your parents to see, and do not ever meet someone in real life unless you're absolutely sure they are who they claim to be.
 I have a few friends I've never met in real life, but I always make sure someone I do know has actually met them.
-(And I never text while driving, but that goes without saying.)
+(And I never text while driving, but that goes without saying.) helping shy people develop relationships

-6 PRIVACY
+PRIVACY